DeveloperPaul123/byte-knight/README.md

 # Credits

-Just a simple thanks/acknowledgement for those who have inspired and helped with this project.
+Thanks/acknowledgement for those who have inspired and helped with this project:

 - Sebastian Lague for his chess YouTube vidoes and for hosting a fun coding challenge.
 - The [Chess Programming Wiki](https://www.chessprogramming.org/Main_Page) for all the free information.
 Thank you to all the various authors.